 A Dentist Explains the Dangers of Gum Disease

-gum disease as soon as it is detected.
-Otherwise, the disease could worsen or lead to more severe oral health concerns that require extensive treatment to properly address.
+Although there are often no painful symptoms of gum disease when it is in the early stages, it is crucial to treat gum disease as soon as it is detected.
+Otherwise, the disease could worsen or lead to more severe oral health concerns, including the risks of gum disease, that require extensive treatment to properly address.

 The risks of not treating gum disease